loning/semver/README.md

 This library is still being developed and not remotely feature complete.

-[] Port all unit tests from node's implementation to ensure identical operation [] Implement ranges
+ * Port all unit tests from node's implementation to ensure identical operation
+ * Implement ranges - under construction
-[] Add stability support
+ * Add stability support
-[] Add lossy parser for non-Semver compliant version strings [] Add filters for stability and ranges to iterators [] Add extra collection functionality for trimming by filters
+ * Add lossy parser for non-Semver compliant version strings
+ * Add filters for stability and ranges to iterators
+ * Add extra collection functionality for trimming by filters

 ## Contributions